 Computer Science is all about solving problems.
 The computers that we use need to be given instructions, usually in the form of a program.
 This program will feature at least one algorithm, a procedure for carrying out some action.
 Learning how to design efficient and elegant algorithms is the key to Computer Science but the skills involved are transferable to whole host of subject areas.

-In the Lower School, pupils follow three strands:
+Pupils follow three strands:

-Computer Science - programming and theoretical concepts
+Computer Science – programming and theoretical concepts, Unity game programming

 Digital literacy – the use of standard office software, email and eSafety

-Creative Media - web design, multimedia, video editing
+Creative Media – web design, multimedia

-A Level Computer Science is an option open to pupils in the Sixth Form.
+Many pupils opt to study GCSE Computer Science and A Level Computer Science is an option open to pupils in the Sixth Form.

 - Three computer rooms, each with 20 workstations, printing facilities and projectors